ndimatteo/HULL/README.md

 `yarn dev` in the `/studio` folder to start the studio locally

 - Your Sanity Studio should be running on [http://localhost:3333](http://localhost:3333)
-  > ⚠️ **Gotcha!** <br />If you did not manually set up your project, the `projectId` in `/studio/sanity.json` will still be set to the HULL demo project.
+  > **Warning** <br />If you did not manually set up your project, the `projectId` in `/studio/sanity.json` will still be set to the HULL demo project.
 Make sure to update this before starting the studio, otherwise you will be denied access when trying to access your studio.

 <br />